 However, this is not always a completely positive experience.
-Motor vehicle accidents are the most common cause of death for American teens, accounting for a third of all fatalities in the age group.
+Auto accidents are the most common cause of death for American teens, accounting for a third of all fatalities in the age group.
 The Centers for Disease Control points out that it’s not just that teenagers are injured as passengers in traffic crashes; as drivers, teens aged 16 to 19 have four times the accident rate of older drivers.
 In 2009, more than 350,000 teenagers were treated in emergency rooms for traffic-accident injuries; about 3,000 teenagers died.

 A Special Focus on North Carolina Teenage Driving

 Researchers for the AAA Foundation for Traffic Safety looked at the accident rates of new drivers in North Carolina, and the results are dismaying.
 The scientists found that teen drivers are most likely to have a North Carolina traffic crash immediately after being allowed to drive without supervision.
 The risk of a crash was 50 percent greater in the first month of driving than in the first year, and almost twice greater than in the first two years.

 The researchers also found that the majority of accidents caused by young drivers—57 percent—was due to just three categories of mistakes.

 - Failure to yield

 The North Carolina graduated license system is one means of attempting to guarantee that teenagers have adequate preparation before driving without supervision.
 Scientific studies generally show that graduated licenses make for safer teen drivers.
 However, we cannot expect state government to take on the entire burden.